davecahill/goodreads-oauth-sample/readme.md

 This can be worked around by doing as described in the code sample in this repo:
 * Not doing anything with verifier code
-* Setting the signer's tokenSharedSecret to the temporary token's shared secret when retrieving the "real" oAuth token
+* Setting the signer's tokenSharedSecret to the temporary token's shared secret when retrieving the "real" OAuth token